H4CKY54CK/h4cky54ck.github.io/index.md

 #### Goals

 [x] Minimal amount of steps from the editor to the testing.
-[x] Don't have to invoke the script manually
+[x] Don't have to invoke the script manually.
-[x] User input
+[x] User input.

 #### Bonus Goals

 [x] Build with one keypress
 [x] Run your script in an environment where end-users of your script will most likely be anyway.

 There are obviously going to be times when you actually have to run your script from the command line, and type it all out, such as with a command line interface you might be building.
 But in that case, that's exactly what you want to be doing anyway, because you want to test your arguments for your CLI.